KurtnessEverdeen/uzumaki/README.md

 Much like a fan blade stops when hit with a strobe light spawnpoints are stopped, and a new shape is born from the cubes.
 Possibly even 9 tails.

-It's vanilla and gem, so hopefully that makes setup a more universal.
+It's vanilla and gem, so hopefully that makes setup more universal.

 # Controls